Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ### **4. Reprojection Using Estimated Camera Parameters**

-Click on highlighted button of **Reproject on images** in the calibration GUI to show the reprojections of the grids onto the original images.
-These projections are computed based on the estimated intrinsic and extrinsic parameters from the calibration step.
+Click on highlighted button of **Reproject on images** in the calibration GUI to show the **reprojections** of the grids onto the **original images**.
+These projections are computed based on the **estimated intrinsic and extrinsic parameters** from the calibration step.

 ![W3](https://user-images.githubusercontent.com/65610334/212663501-41912859-477e-4ced-8a0d-e7fd0082a60d.png)